pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

         raise

-Now, if the next available position in the array must be identified each time an item is assigned, the amount of contention will increase as the number of threads increases.
-Using the ``append()`` method alone will be perfectly ok if the time period of appending events is greater than the time it takes to identify the next available index.
+If the next available position in the array must be identified each time an item is assigned, the amount of contention will increase as the number of threads increases.
+Using the ``append()`` method alone will be perfectly alright if the time period of appending events is greater than the time it takes to identify the next available index and assign to it.
 At that rate, contention will not lead to congestion.

-However there will be an upper limit to the rate at which events can be appended, contention will eventually lead to congestion that will cause requests to backup or be spilled.
+However, there will be an upper limit to the rate at which events can be appended, contention will eventually lead to congestion that will cause requests to backup or be spilled.

-The bandwidth of the ``append()`` method is relatively low, when compared to centralizing the generation of the sequence of integers.
+The rate of assigning items to the big array when can be increased greatly by centralizing the generation of the sequence of integers.
 Instead of discovering the next position from the array each time an item is assigned, an integer sequence generator can be used to generate a contiguous sequence of integers.
 This technique eliminates contention around assigning items to the big array entirely.
 In consequence, the bandwidth of assigning to a big array using an integer sequence generator is much greater than using the ``append()`` method.

 If the application has only one process, the number generator can be a simple Python generator.
-The library class :class:`~eventsourcing.infrastructure.integersequencegenerators.base.SimpleIntegerSequenceGenerator` generates a contiguous sequence of integers that can be shared across multiple threads.
+The library class :class:`~eventsourcing.infrastructure.integersequencegenerators.base.SimpleIntegerSequenceGenerator` generates a contiguous sequence of integers that can be shared across multiple threads in the same process.

 .. code:: python